ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-vcsa.md

   years:  2016, 2018

-lastupdated: "2018-10-05"
+lastupdated: "2018-10-29"

 ---

-#	VCSA Update and SSO Linked vCenters
+# VCSA update and SSO-linked vCenters

-## VCSA Update
+## VCSA update

 VUM does not update the VCSA, so this section describes the process of updating this appliance.
 The VCSA deployed in a VCS instance has no internet access, so the update bundle should be downloaded to a jump-server first.